 Because the Stones light fittings survived in the passenger compartments it was decided to restore the coach to the condition it ran in after the fitting of electric lighting, so, unlike the first three restorations of 4-wheelers we have undertaken, this one does not sport the oil-lamp chimneys on the roof, instead having the external electrical conduit as fitted on the roof by the SECR (although the cables are, in our restoration, concealed within the roof itself).

-Dave Clarke provides an album which covers the 5-year restoration of No.3188 in detail, and Alex Morley's album shows more of the special train run yesterday.
+Dave Clarke provides an album which covers the 5-year restoration of No.3188 in detail, and Alex Morley's album shows more of the special train run on 18 June 2016.
 Jon Bower's photo below shows the restoration team assembled for a group photo.